Sheisgoodness/MealPalV2/README.md

 - Allergies : [Joyfuol] Added more allergies to ensure users with different ailments can benefit from the app.

-- Diet Options : [Joyfuol] Included more diets to the dietary options.
+- Diet Options : [Joyfuol] Included more diets options to the dietary options.
 This will enable 70% of individuals to benefit from the app.

-- Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of meal ranging from African dishes, Chinese dishes ...
+- Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of cuisines which includes  African dishes, Chinese dishes and Mexican dishes.

+- Meal Details : [Joyfuol] Created meal details page which displays details about the meal starting from ingredients, nutritional values and video tutorial on how to make it.

+- Search Bar   : [Joyfuol] Added a search bar option to the recommended meals which enables easy search instead of scrolling through a long search.

+- FAQ : [Joyfuol] FAQ serve as an app guide.
+I created a FAQ page to solve any problem users might encounter while navigating through the app.

+- Bookmark  : [Joyfuol] Created bookmark option for users to save favorite meals and learn how to prepare them.

   - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.